 - Sponsor a child from another country.

-- Place sticky notes with uplifting messages on them on the lockers in your kids’ school.
+- Place sticky notes containing uplifting messages on the lockers in your kids’ school.

 - Give a waiter or waitress an overly generous tip for their great service.